Hornbill-Docs/esp-config/esp-config/automation/cloud-automation.md

 ### Parameters

 Each Method will have a set of specific request parameters (Inputs).
-These are the inputs that you can pass to the solution you are integrating too.
+These are the inputs that you can pass to the solution you are integrating with.

 * Request Parameters marked with the red Mandatory marker must be populated
 * You can use the Variable Picker on request parameter fields to pass in variable values from request attributes such as Intelligent Capture Answers, Custom Field Values, Task Outcomes, Request Service, and Customer attributes.
-* Depending on the method chosen, the request parameter fields may contain Data Provider values from the solution you are integrating too, for example, in ServiceNow LogIncident, the actual State, Impact, and Urgency values from the ServiceNow Instance specified in the chosen Request Credentials will be available to you to choose from.
+* Depending on the method chosen, the request parameter fields may contain Data Provider values from the solution you are integrating with, for example, in ServiceNow LogIncident, the actual State, Impact, and Urgency values from the ServiceNow Instance specified in the chosen Request Credentials will be available to you to choose from.

 ### Response Parameters